bitwarden/contributing-docs/docs/architecture/autofill/generating-fill-scripts.md

 generate the fill script, but the separate methods provide different entry points for syntactic sugar.

-## Determining the cipher to fill

 ## Generating the fill script

-Now that we have both the page details and the cipher that the user wishes to use, we can proceed with generating the fill script.
-This is done in the `generateFillScript()` method.
+The generation of the fill script takes place in the `generateFillScript()` method.
+We will examine in more detail how the script is generated below.

 ### Input

+The following information is provided to the `generateFillScript()` method:

 1. The page details, which represent the information collected from the page in `autofill.js`.
 It
    includes: